9 Proven Ways to Control Your Strongest Cravings

-Cravings are invevitable.
+Cravings are inevitable.
 These science-backed healthy habits can stop food cravings for sugar, salt, and junk food.

 Play a game on your smartphone

 Cravings typically last for 10 minutes so try to distract yourself with something simple like playing a game on your phone.
-In a study published in 2015 in Addictive Behaviors, volunteers reported that playing the video game Tetris reduced the intensity of their cravings for alcohol, nicotine, caffeine, food and activities such as sex and gaming.
+In a study published in 2015 in Addictive Behaviors, volunteers reported that playing the video game Tetris reduced the intensity of their cravings for alcohol, nicotine, caffeine, food, and activities such as sex and gaming.
 “Playing a visually interesting game like Tetris occupies the mental processes that support that imagery,” says study co-author Jackie Andrade, PhD, a professor of psychology at the University of Plymouth in Plymouth, UK.
 “It is hard to imagine something vividly and play Tetris at the same time.”
-Make sure you know what your food cravings can reveal about your health.

 Take a walk